Jaggie13/Howtoplot/README.md

 Run it in Windows.

 Detailed Instructions:
 1. Load Data.
-You can also drag your .txt file into a specified region.
+You can also drag your .txt (.xls, .xlsx) file into a specified region.

   The input file format is .txt.
 Refer to Example.txt to arrange the data in two columns, X and Y groups.
   (Now the X-YYY data form is supported)